AlizeeFR/My-programming-studies/README.md

    2) Non-profit management consulting group
    3) Web-development firm (Fall & Spring year 2)
    4) Software development and IT solutions firms (B2C and B2B)
-   5) Out-reach event coordinator, fundraiser, and advocate for Big Cat rescue shelters (summers 2 and 3)
+   5) Out-reach event coordinator, fundraiser, and advocate for rescue shelters (summers 2 and 3)

    6) Disney w/ a focus on machine learning (summer)? or bio-engineering firm using NLP & AI or data science for political internship (summer)?